The Sunless City: Plot

 The story centres on the lead character, a prospector named Professor Josiah Flintabbaty Flonatin.
 Flonatin travels by submarine through a bottomless lake in the Rocky Mountains.
-While exploring the depths of the lake he discovers a strange city.
-Within the city the local currency is tin, the streets are paved with gold, and the city is ruled by women.
-Flonatin, who is a bachelor, decides to escape the city, and does so by climbing out of a crater, which is actually an extinct volcano.
+While exploring the lake's depths, he discovers a strange city.
+In this city, the currency is tin, the streets are paved with gold, and women rule.
+Flonatin, a bachelor, escapes by climbing out of a crater, which is an extinct volcano.

 Flin Flon, Manitoba

 The Sunless City had been read by Thomas Creighton, a prospector who had been exploring in the area of what would become the town of Flin Flon.
 In 1915 Creighton and some fellow prospectors discovered mineralization, and Creighton named the discovery "Flin Flon".
 There are various accounts as to how the discovery (which would become the namesake of the city) was named.
 In one account an associate of Creighton had brought some gold out of a hole from one of their claims, according to this account Creighton said:

 A second account of the naming of the discovery suggests that the back pages of the book were missing (stopping at the point in the novel where Flonatin is climbing out of the crater), following Creighton's reading of the book, he approaches a deep hole, approximately 10 ft wide, and said to his associates:

-In 1962 a statue designed by Al Capp of Josiah Flintabbatey Flonatin was built in Flin Flon.
+In 1962, a statue designed by Al Capp of Josiah Flintabbatey Flonatin was built in Flin Flon.
 In 1978, the National Film Board of Canada produced the short documentary Canada Vignettes: Flin Flon about the origin of the city's name.